-As for the circulator itself, Anova wins.
+As for the circulator itself, Anova wins across the board.
 The directional pump has 360 degree circulation which ensures precise temperatures throughout the entire water bath.
 One thing to point out of course is if you place the Anova on the edge of a container, the rear-facing pumps (facing the wall of the container) may not be very effective.
 We saw a few readers cut holes in the middle of their container lids so the Anova sits further away from the wall to provide better circulation.
 In our review, we simply attached it to the wall of the container and did not see any circulations issues.
 Here is a quick video showing the speed and noise level of the Anova circulator:

 Anova App (Bluetooth + WiFi)